 The fuel, in this case hydrogen, enters the fuel cell from the anode side.
 It diffuses through a porous electrode material and oxidizes.
 When you add two hydrogen atoms to one oxygen atom, you produce water (H2O).
 This oxidation of hydrogen thus produces two things: electricity and water.
 No greenhouse gases are emitted from this process.
 Operation on a hydrocarbon fuel such as natural gas does produce greenhouse gas, but the amount is greatly reduced due to the fuel cell’s high efficiency.

 Fig. 1: Solid Oxide Fuel Cell (SOFC).
 Fuel cells can run off of many types of fuel including hydrogen, natural gas, methane, ethane, propane, butane, methanol, dimethyl ether, and ammonia.

-Fuel cells can also work in reverse.
+Fuel cells can also work in a reverse mode.
 This method is called electrolysis where the fuel cell acts as an elctrolyzer.
-In fuel cell operation, hydrogen is introduced to the fuel cell, which produces water and electricity.
-When the fuel cell functions as an electrolyzer, electricity is used to split water atoms into two things: hydrogen and oxygen.
+In fuel cell operation, hydrogen is introduced to the fuel cell, which is converted to water and electricity.
+When the cell functions as an electrolyzer, electricity is used to split water molecules into their component atoms: hydrogen and oxygen.
 The hydrogen produced from this process can then be stored and used in a later time to generate electricity through the fuel cell operational mode.
 Therefore fuel cells can be compatible with solar, wind, and other renewable/conventional technologies.